Updated June 16, 2021

 In April, the SBA released guidance that publicly traded companies could not certify the necessity for a PPP loan.
 Any publicly-traded company that had received a PPP loan was allowed to return the funds without further action.
 Later, this certification of necessity became, well, necessary.

-In June of 2020, The Paycheck Protection Program Flexibility Act made several changes to forgiveness such as the covered period (eight or 24 weeks); term limit of 5 years; safe harbor provision extended to December 31; forgivable non-payroll costs up to 40% from 25%; deferral of payments was extended; payroll tax deferral allowed after loan forgiveness.
+In June of 2020, The Paycheck Protection Program Flexibility Act changed forgiveness by altering the covered period (eight or 24 weeks); term limit of 5 years; safe harbor provision extended to December 31; forgivable non-payroll costs up to 40% from 25%; deferral of payments was extended; payroll tax deferral allowed after loan forgiveness.

 On July 3, the deadline to apply for a PPP loan was extended from June 30 to August 8, 2020, with more than $130 billion unclaimed.
 This is the second time the PPP portal was reopened or not closed.